 Anandamayi Ma went to her ashram in Kankhal and we followed.
 At the ashram gate, flower vendors awaited us….

 ….
-Sorry, in the contract for my book I had agreed to truncate those articles on my blog which are covered in my book.
+Sorry, I had agreed to truncate those articles on my blog which are covered in my book.
 There is a chapter on Anandamayi Ma in my book, so please, if you want to know more, read my book “Thank you India”.

 Here are the links to buy it at Garuda Prakashan, the publisher.
 It will also be soon on Amazon.